 Please note that I am not sharing this as someone who’s been there and done it – but as someone who is also climbing the mountain, so to speak.
 (My oldest kid is currently 9 and my youngest is not even 2!!
 I’m still in the thick of it here!)
 But I’m sure this will encourage, challenge and instruct you in how to be a loving mother – as it does for me!

 I was quite surprised at how infrequently I had been praying for my children.
 Perhaps you can relate?
 Praying is something I’ve struggled with a lot throughout my Christian life and have only recently turned a corner on this.

-I was also reminded that, apart for praying for their salvation, I should also pray for their future spouses, their current relationships and character traits.
+I was also reminded that, apart from praying for their salvation, I should also pray for their future spouses, their current relationships and character traits.

 Our first mission field as mothers is to our families!

 This is something most of us acknowledge we should do, but in reality, I’ve found that I’ve not really been doing it.
 I’ve been putting my needs above theirs.
 Because; I’ve got work to do… I’m busy with the dishes… I’m trying to read this book… Can I have 10 minutes to paint my nails, please?…

 Sound familiar?
 I’ve been putting my own agenda ahead of my kids.
 And although that doesn’t qualify as the Social Services definition of neglect, it does mean that I’ve been neglecting my duty to care for them as God would want me to.

 The basic needs of our kids are food, clothes and warmth.
 But we both know that they require a lot more than this, right?
 Attention, love, physical closeness and more are all things we should give our kids – some I’ve mentioned below.
 But essentially, their needs should come above ours.
 Are there any occasions where you’ve noticed that you put your needs above your kids?